ScaledMarkets/dabl/langref/README.md

 development and is therefore subject to change.
 Once the spec has been labeled version 1.0, it will not change: changes to the language will be published as separate versions.
-After 1.0 has been published, great effort will be made to avoid breaking changes in future versions.
+After 1.0 has been published, great effort will be made to avoid breaking changes in future versions: we view backward compatibility as an essential feature of a build language—indeed, of any infrastructure tool.

 ## Background